Image source: shutterstock

 You need express consent from the client to send informational messages (such as crucial policy information or updates), but to send marketing or promotional messages (such as suggesting another policy or service) you need express written consent.
 See the chart below for information on the different categories of messages and the consent needed for each.

 Many businesses choose to gather express written consent from clients at the outset, ensuring that they can send any type of message to them in the future.
 The Agents Council for Technology (ACT) recommends providing an opt-in form with terms and conditions to clients upon their initial onboarding or policy renewal.
 You can use ACT’s sample opt-in form and terms & conditions document, or work from it to customize your own.
 Make sure proof of written consent is permanently archived within the client’s file.

-The TCPA rules that even if you already have an established business relationship with your client, you still need to obtain consent to sent them text messages.
+The TCPA rules that even if you already have an established business relationship with your client, you still need to obtain consent to send them text messages.